The History of the Phoenix Park 1880–1980: A Talk by Dr John McCullen at Altamont Gardens

 Would you like to consider attending these events?

 McCullen’s extensive research, culminating in his latest volume, offers a comprehensive examination of the park’s multifaceted history.
 From the introduction of ornamental plantations and landscape schemes, such as those at the Gough Monument and Citadel Pond, to infrastructural developments like the iconic bandstand and tea kiosk, the park’s physical landscape underwent notable changes during this period.
-Additionally, the talk will highlight the park’s role in hosting major events, including the 1903 International Speed Trials, the 1932 Eucharistic Congress, and the 1979 Papal Visit, each reflecting cultural and social changes in Ireland.
+Additionally, the talk will highlight the park’s role in hosting major events, including the 1903 International Speed Trials, the 1932 Eucharistic Congress and the 1979 Papal Visit, each reflecting significant cultural and social changes in Ireland.

-Signed copies of The History of the Phoenix Park 1880–1980 will be available for purchase on the day for €40.
+INSIDER TIP: Signed copies of The History of the Phoenix Park 1880–1980 will be available on the day, while stocks last.
 Alternatively, a special bundle of both An Illustrated History of the Phoenix Park: Landscape and Management to 1880 and The History of the Phoenix Park 1880–1980 can be purchased for €70.
+To avoid disappointment, you can reserve your copy in advance by emailing info@carlowgardentrail.com – we’ll have it ready and waiting for you.

 The talk takes place in an indoor marquee on the grounds of Altamont Plant Sales with the opportunity to view Altamont Gardens and the Corona North Commemorative Border within the grounds of Altamont Plant Sales, either before or after the talk.